Montivipera xanthina: Conservation status

 This species is classified as least concern according to the IUCN Red List of Threatened Species.
 It is listed as such due to its wide distribution, presumed large population, and because it is unlikely to be declining fast enough to qualify for listing in a more threatened category.

 It is, however, listed as strictly protected (Appendix II) under the Berne Convention.

 Taxonomy

 According to Nilson, Andrén and Flärdh (1990), M. bornmuelleri, M. bulgardaghica, M. wagneri and M. xanthina are all closely related and together form the Montivipera xanthina group or complex.

 Venom

-There's not much information and data about the venom composition, activity, and lethality of this specific species.
+There is not much information and data about the venom composition, activity, and lethality of this specific species.
 However, similar to other species within the genus Montivipera and the related Vipera genus, it has mainly cytotoxic, haemotoxic, and other minor components to its venom.
 Although it injects only small amounts of venom in a bite, the venom of this species is highly potent and has been known to have caused fatalities in adult humans.
 This can be more common in young children or older individuals that get a case of severe envenomation (especially if fangs inject venom directly into a vein, for instance).